-- 1. Lower the dinette table. - NOTE: The dinette table must be in the lowered position when a child seat is in use. - 2.
-Set child seat upright on dinette seat. - 3.
+1. Lower the dinette table.

+NOTE: The dinette table must be in the lowered position when a child seat is in use.

+- 2. Set child seat upright on dinette seat. - 3.
 Route the tether over the top of the dinette seat back and hook it to the anchor loop (located beneath the forward facing dinette seat cushion).
 Pull tether strap to tighten.

-4. Route the shoulder belt through the child seat.
-Fasten the shoulder belt and pull snug.
-The locking tab automatically holds the belt in place.

-5. To remove the child seat, press the "red" release button on the buckle and slide the tongue out of buckle.
+- 4. Route the lap belt through the child seat.
+Fasten the lap belt and pull snug. - 5.
+To remove the child seat, press the "red" release button on the buckle and slide the tongue out of buckle.